Bribri people: Demographics

 Bribri palenque (traditional house) in Talamanca, Costa Rica.

 The Bribri are indigenous to the Talamanca region, living in the mountains and Caribbean coastal areas of Costa Rica and Northern Panama.
 The majority live with running water but many have scarce electricity.
 Their economy centers on the growth of cacao, bananas, and plantains to sell along with the consumption of beans, rice, corn, and a variety of other produce.

 Many Bribri are isolated from Hispanic culture and the global economy.
 This has allowed them to maintain their indigenous culture and language, although it has also resulted in less access to education and health care.
 Although the group has the lowest income per capita in Costa Rica, they are able to fulfill their basic needs by growing their food, finding medicine, and collecting housing materials in the forest.
 They also earn money to purchase what they cannot grow themselves through tourism and by selling cacao, bananas, and plantains.

 History

 Colonial and Independence Periods

-The name "Bribri," according to contemporary accounts by some Bribri elders, comes from their word for "strong."
+The name "Bribri," according to contemporary accounts by some Bribri elders, comes from their word for ”brave” or "strong."
 The earliest written accounts of their people come from Spanish colonial officials and Franciscan missionaries in the early 17th century, who referred to the Bribri and the neighboring Cábecar as the "Talamanca."